 PhD education

 Getting your PhD is more than just conducting a research project.
 It is also a time during which you are expected to develop, improve, and refine your academic and transferable skills.
-A guideline for this is the PhD Competence Model, in essence a self-assessment tool (that we encourage you to take), that outlines a set of core competencies every PhD candidate should have.
-The combination of research capabilities and individual skills will prepare you for a bright career beyond the walls of Utrecht University.
+A guideline for this is the PhD Competence Model, in essence a self-assessment tool, that outlines a set of core competencies every PhD candidate should develop during their PhD.

 Please be aware that courses may involve a registration fee - talk to your supervisors about the available budget.